5T33Z0/OC-Little-Translated/11_Graphics/Inject_EDID/README.md

 > [!NOTE]
 >
-> Injecting the EDID only makes sense, if you need a specific resolution and/or display refresh rate (higher or lower) that is supported by the display panael but is unavailable in the display settings by default!
+> Injecting the EDID only makes sense, if you need a specific resolution and/or display refresh rate (higher or lower) that is supported by the display panel but is not available in the display settings menu!

 # Alternatives
 If the above method doesn't work, try [**`HibernationFixup.kext`**](https://github.com/acidanthera/HibernationFixup) in combination with boot-arg `-hbfx-disable-patch-pci`, which supposedly fixes black screen issues when resuming from sleep.